CREESTL/NanoTradeDex/docs/contracts/interfaces/IOrderController.md

 function cancelOrder(uint256 id) external nonpayable
 ```

-Cancels the order with the given ID
+Cancels the limit order with the given ID.
+Only limit orders can be cancelled